Zak-Hussain/psychProbing/README.md

 Note: `compo_attribs` has been renamed to 'experiential attributes' in the paper and figures to be consistent with the terminolgy in the psychNorms metabase.

+### Norms

+Information on the norms used in our analysis can be found in the [psychNorms repository](https://github.com/Zak-Hussain/psychNorms), and in the metadata file in `data/psychNorms/psychNorms_metadata.csv`.